deech/fltkhs/README.md

 Building
 ________

+Unfortunately this package does not currently install in Windows.
+The instructions below are only for OSX and Linux.

 First make sure you have OpenGL and then download and install [FLTK 1.3.3] [2].

+The recommended way to install FLTK on Linux is from source.
+The reason is that some package managers seem to put the headers and libraries in a non-standard locations.
 On OSX and Linux it should build and install smoothly using the standard:

     > ./configure
     > make
     > make install

-If you are customizing your installation process it is important to enable OpenGL and Cairo when compiling FLTK like so:
+If you are customizing your `configure` step it is important to at least enable OpenGL and Cairo like so:

     > ./configure --enable-gl --enable-cairo

-If you didn't install FLTK from source you'll need, along with the standard FLTK library, `fltk_gl`, and `fltk_cairo`.
-You will also need `make`, `autoconf`, and `autoheader` to build the Haskell bindings.
+If you didn't install FLTK from source you will need, along with the standard FLTK library, `fltk_gl`, and `fltk_cairo` are also in the library path.
+You will also need the `make`, `autoconf`, and `autoheader` tools to build the Haskell bindings.

 Make sure `c2hs` is also installed with `cabal install c2hs`.